 INSIGHTS BY POWER EQUIPMENT BY END-USER

 The industrial end-user segment is projected to grow at the fastest CAGR of over 3% during the forecast period.
 The industry's main driving force is - government economic development policies in various countries, including Mexico, China, Brazil, and India.
-The growth of the oil and gas, construction equipment, and other industries in China, Brazil, Canada, and African countries pushes the demand for power gensets in the industrial end-user sector.
+The growth of the oil and gas, construction equipment, and other industries in China, Brazil, Canada, and African countries pushes diesel gensets in the industrial end-user sector.
 The demand is driven by the upcoming investment programs for expansion in the industrial sector.
 However, after the COVID-19 outbreak, industries have been affected, and the gradual growth of industries after reopening is expected to push the market ahead.

 The demand for power equipment in the commercial sector is expected to expand at a steady pace.
-The capacity of gensets to counterbalance the expense of high-power loss due to voltage spikes and frequent power outages in the commercial sector is projected to affect the market positively.
+The capacity of gensets to counterbalance the expense of high-power loss due to voltage spikes and frequent power outages in the commercial sector is projected to positively affect the market.
 The residential sector is likely to have the lowest market growth compared to other industries, as large generators have limited applications in the residential sector.
 Small generators are utilized in private businesses as back-up power for continuous power supply in electrical appliances.
 Moreover, the expanded frequency of weather-related incidents has brought about a rise in irregular electrical power outages, which are predicted to increase the penetration rate in the residential sector during the forecast period.

 INSIGHTS BY MARINE DIESEL ENGINE BY SPEED